kingpoststudio/vite-plugin-upload-to-hubspot/README.md

 - `src`: The source directory containing the files to upload.
 - `dest`: The destination directory on the HubSpot account.
 - `account`: The HubSpot account to upload the files to.
 This should match an account in your `hubspot.config.yml` file.
+- `assets`: (Optional) An object specifying additional assets to upload.
+It contains:
+  - `src`: The source directory for the assets.
+  - `dest`: The destination directory for the assets on the HubSpot account.

+#### Features

+- **Recursive Directory Processing**: The plugin scans the `src` directory recursively to find all files to upload, typically a build directory.
+- **File Type Handling**: The plugin skips unsupported file types and logs a message for skipped files.
+- **FieldsJS Processing**: Automatically detects and processes convertible FieldsJS files before uploading.
+- **File Manager Support**: Allows uploading specific files to the HubSpot File Manager if the `assets` option is configured.
+- **Error Handling**: Logs detailed error messages for failed uploads, including reasons for failure.
+- **Success Logging**: Logs success messages for each file uploaded successfully.